 In 1994 he receives a scholarship for a foreign study from The Prins Bernhard Fonds.
 At the end of ’94 he leaves to Los Angeles for a one year study at the Musician’s Institute to study arranging, composition and improvisation.
 He studies guitar with Scott Henderson, Dan Gilbert, TJ Helmerich and Brett Garsed, a.o.
 He graduates after a year with an honors degree.

 At the end of ’94, Richard gets a phonecall from guitar guru Mark Varney well know for his monthly ‘Spotlight Column’ in Guitar Player and his Legato Records label who had featured so many great players Richard was heavily into before moving to L.A.
-Mark had heard some rumors about two hot new players and was interested in hearing some music.
+Mark had heard some rumors about a legato player combining hybrid picking and was interested in hearing some music.